Professional Certification Handbook

 - Click here to log into your TEA account, submit the application for Probationary Certification, pay fees, and meet the requirements for a criminal background check.

 - Your application will be reviewed by the Certification Officer after the Statement of Eligibility form has been completed and returned by a school district.
-If you meet the requirements, you will be recommended for a one-year Probationary Certificate.
+If you meet the requirements, you will be recommended for a one-year Probationary Certificate (see previous step, "Request Statement of Eligibility" for eligibility requirements.)

 Below is a general summary of requirements for certification.
 Not all professional certificates require every item on the list.
 Before submitting the state application for certification, please review the TEA website for details regarding certification for Student Services certificates and Principal and Superintendent certificates.